Irritable Bowel Syndrome & Endometriosis, Are They Unfortunate Relatives?

 Drivers of inflammation including diet, an imbalanced microbiome, and micronutrient deficiencies can exacerbate endometriosis flares which are the very same factors that can exacerbate IBS flares as well.

-The lack of coordination between gastrointestinal doctors and gynecologists can delay diagnosis of endometriosis up to 11 years.
+The lack of communication between GI doctors and gynecologists means it can take up to 11 years to get an endometriosis diagnosis.

-Even though a cause-and-effect relationship exists between IBS and endo, endo is rarely diagnosed in women who have IBS.
+Even though we know there’s a solid cause-and-effect link between IBS and endo, doctors still rarely connect the dots.
+Commonly leaving endo undiagnosed in women with IBS.

 There are many treatments to ease IBS symptoms experienced by women living with endometriosis.
 Most of what I focus on in my practice is dietary + lifestyle based.

-There’s great evidence that an anti-inflammatory diet can help with both conditions, which is why I run MRT food sensitivity testing on all of my clients.
+There’s great evidence that an anti-inflammatory diet can help with both conditions.
+This is why I run MRT food sensitivity testing on all of my clients.

 When we remove foods and chemicals that are causing inflammatory reactions in the body, we can see a significant reduction in GI symptoms almost immediately.